zyzdev/fake_model/README.md

 ## Features

-Provides [dart build system] builder to generate `fake model generative function` for model class.
+Provides [dart build system] builder to generate `fake model generation function` for model class.

-Annotation [`FakeModel`] and [`FakeConfig`] defined builder to find which model class you want to generate `fake model generative function` and generating configuration of property value.
+Annotation [`FakeModel`] and [`FakeConfig`] defined builder to find which model class you want to generate `fake model generation function` and generation configuration of property value.

-* To decide the model class you want to generate `fake model generative function`, you should annotate it with [`FakeModel`].
+* To decide the model class you want to generate `fake model generation function`, you should annotate it with [`FakeModel`].

-* To generate a class model property, you can annotate it with [`FakeConfig`] to config the value generating rule.
+* To generate a class model property, you can annotate it with [`FakeConfig`] to config the value generation rule.

 ## Usage

 More info see [example].

 Assume there has a model class `Info` written in `info.dart` with annotation [`FakeModel`]: